vituslehner/permaculture-object-detection/README.md

 The script essentially starts two seperate threads: one for listening for new images coming from the Raspberry Pi and one for running the object detection on the latest image. the result of the inference gets saved to a file.
 Put this script within `models/research/object_detection` and run it from there.
+Run it before you run the client.

-## Script for publishing the inferred images
+### Image capturing client

-The client-side part (Raspy) also runy a Python script.
-It is based on the Raspberry Pi Camera documention and is basically a Python script that captures images from the cam and sends them to the cloud instance with a very simplistic protocol.
+The client-side (Raspy) also runs a Python script.
+It is based on the Raspberry Pi Python Camera documention and is basically a Python script that captures images from the cam and sends them to the cloud instance with a very simplistic protocol.
 You can find the base script [here](https://picamera.readthedocs.io/en/release-1.10/recipes1.html#capturing-to-a-network-stream).